 In the video above, John from the TPI team runs down everything you need to know about the differences between Babbel and Rocket Languages, as well as which course we think is better.
-Please continue reading for more detail.
+Please continue reading our full written comparison below for more detail.

 For the interactive audio lessons, a moderator speaking in English walks you through a conversation in your target language step-by-step.
 The moderator will start by explaining what the goal of the lesson is, a little background on why you’re learning it, and set the stage for the upcoming conversation.

 Then you’ll dive into the actual conversation where you listen to native speakers converse.
 Every few sentences, the moderator will stop to explain what you just heard, provide some tips and grammar explanations, and perhaps most importantly, ask you to engage and participate in the conversation by speaking yourself.

 So in a way, you can think of these interactive audio lessons as guided conversations.
 Once done with the audio lessons, you then complete the relevant language and culture lessons.
 To use an analogy, these lessons are sort of like interactive textbooks.

 You’ll read a short paragraph explanation of a particular grammar rule or cultural insight, be shown a couple examples to ensure you understand, and then cover another.

 In other words, they are short, back-to-back lessons to help you gain deeper insights into grammar rules and cultural topics.

 And then to finish out each lesson (audio and language), you review what you just learned through several short, reinforcement exercises.
 These include variations of flashcards, speaking drills, writing drills, quizzes and more.

 All told, each complete lesson (with drills) takes around an hour so to complete from start to finish.

 Our Evaluation of Rocket Languages